 The Company is subject to MCIT, which is computed at 2% of gross income less allowable deductions, as defined under the tax regulations, or RCIT, whichever is higher.
-Accordingly, the Company was liable to pay RCIT in 2019 and 2018, and MCIT in 2017.
+Accordingly, the Company was liable to pay RCIT in 2020, 2019 and 2018.

-In 2019, 2018 and 2017, the Company claimed itemized deductions in computing its income tax due.
+In 2020, 2019 and 2018, the Company claimed itemized deductions in computing its income tax due.